Convergence to the uniform distribution of moderately self-interacting diffusions on compact Riemannian manifolds: Introduction and main result

 Note, however, that the speed of convergence from \eqref{eq:thm} does not carry over to all $f\in C(\M)$ via a straight forward density argument (there is no uniformity in $f\in C^\infty(\M)$ or anything similar in \eqref{eq:thm}). \end{remark}

 \begin{remark} The constant $\kappa$ that appears in Theorem \ref{thm:main} is the same one as in \cite[Lemma 2.3]{Raimond}, where its exact value is not given.
 However, one can go through its proof in \cite{Raimond} and check that it is possible to take $\kappa = 2(n+3)$, with $n$ the dimension of $\mathbb{M}$ (note in particular, that the integral in the expression for $\kappa_1$ on page 254 of \cite{Raimond} can be calculated, giving $\kappa_1=n$).
-Explaining the background to this constant requires the introduction of some objects that will be used in the proof of Theorem \ref{thm:main}, but we will provide some more insight to this in Lemma \ref{lem:Qt} and Remark \ref{rem:kappa} below. \end{remark}
+Since explaining the background to this constant requires the introduction of some objects that will be used in the proof of Theorem \ref{thm:main}, we defer further discussion to Lemma \ref{lem:Qt} and Remark \ref{rem:kappa} below. \end{remark}

 \begin{remark} It could be possible to relax Assumption \ref{ass:V} to $V$ being a Mercer kernel, i.e. $V(x,y)=V(y,x)$ for all $x,y\in\M$ and

 where $dx$ denotes integration with respect to the Riemannian measure (compare \cite[p.\ 2]{BenaimRepel}).
 Then, by Mercer's Theorem (see \cite[Theorem 3.a.1]{Koenig}), there are an orthonormal basis $(e_n)_{n\in\N}$ of $\LL^2(dx)$ and a sequence $(\lambda_n)_{n\in\N}\subset[0,\infty)$ such that